netliferesearch/imdi-styles/README.md

 # Deployment
 * `$ firebase login` (if you don't have access - contact tobias.schultz@netlife.com)
-* `npm run build` will deploy these CDN's (the patch version will increment).
+* `$ npm run build` will deploy these CDN's (the patch version will increment).
 These are included at epinova's test server.
 ```
 https://imdi-styles.firebaseapp.com/UI
 https://imdi-styles.firebaseapp.com/app@0.0.1.js